SKY-ALIN/regta/docs/source/index.rst

 Overview
 ========

-**Regta** is a production-ready lightweight framework for python to create and execute periodic async and sync jobs on different processes, threads, and event loops.
+**Regta** is a production-ready scheduler with async, multithreading and multiprocessing support for Python.

 .. seealso::
    You can find out how and why to use various job types